Dunique/generator-dunique/readme.md

 * Automagically wire up your Bower components with [grunt-wiredep](#third-party-dependencies).
 * Awesome Image Optimization (via OptiPNG, pngquant, jpegtran and gifsicle)
 * Mocha Unit Testing with PhantomJS
-* Bootstrap in LESS (Optional)
+* Bootstrap in LESS
 * Leaner Modernizr builds (Optional)
+* Font Awesome (Optional)

-For more information on what `generator-lessapp` can do for you, take a look at the [Grunt tasks](https://github.com/robinpokorny/generator-lessapp/blob/master/app/templates/_package.json) used in our `package.json`.
+For more information on what `generator-dunique` can do for you, take a look at the [Grunt tasks](https://github.com/Dunique/generator-dunique/blob/master/app/templates/_package.json) used in our `package.json`.

 ## Getting Started

-- Install: `npm install -g generator-lessapp`
+- Install: `npm install -g generator-dunique`
-- Run: `yo lessapp`
+- Run: `yo dunique`
 - Run `grunt` for building and `grunt serve` for preview[\*](#grunt-serve-note). `--allow-remote` option for remote access.

 #### Third-Party Dependencies